dvmbfairy/lucretia/README.md

 The Suicide of Lucretia
 =======================
 This is a webpage created as a final project for HIS353G: Italian Renaissance at UT Austin.
-It features a critique of Luca Cambiaso's The Suicide of Lucretia based on principles described in Leon Battista Alberti's On Painting.
+It features a critique of Luca Cambiaso's *The Suicide of Lucretia* based on principles described in Leon Battista Alberti's *On Painting*.

 Technical Summary
 -----------------